Information on Undergrounding the Utilities in Manhattan Beach

 How many utility underground districts are there in Manhattan Beach?

-Five have been approved by property owners and are in various stages of
+Seven have been approved by property owners and are in various stages of construction and residential conversion (Districts 1, 2, 3, 5, 6, 12 and 14).

 Five are in the design planning stage and expect to be voted on by homeowners